 Adjustment of advance payments:

-Companies, self-employed and freelancers can have the amount of their advance payments adjusted for income tax, corporate income tax and trade tax if their income from the corona pandemic in the current year is expected to be lower than expected before the corona pandemic.
+Companies, self-employed and freelancers can have the amount of their advance payments adjusted for income tax, corporate income tax and trade tax if their income from the corona pandemic in 2020 and 2021 is likely to be lower than before the corona pandemic.

 Suspension of enforcement measures:

-Enforcement of overdue tax debts is to be waived until the end of the year.
+The Enforcement of overdue tax debts is to be waived until June 30th, 2021 if a suspension of enforcement is requested.
 Late payment surcharges, which are legally due during this period, are to be waived.
-This concerns income tax, corporate tax and value added tax.
+This concerns income tax, corporate tax and VAT.

 Deferral of enforcement is also possible for tax amounts that are already in an ongoing enforcement procedure upon application to the tax authorities.